yael333/yael333.github.io/data/memsafety.md

 It first takes our user input, writes it to our rust project (assumingly in ``user-0/src/lib.rs``), builds it, checks the input and then runs the service if it's valid.

-Two important limitations the app presents is that our code gets written inside a sandboxed service (meaning all of the AST sandboxign applies), and there's a check in the ``check_user_input()`` for module escaping:
+Two important limitations the app presents is that our code gets written inside a sandboxed service (meaning all of the AST sandboxing applies), and there's a check in the ``check_user_input()`` for module escaping:

 ```py
         if len(ast["module"]["items"]) != 5: